Male Speckled Bush Cricket

 Leaf Beetle - (Chrysolina banksi)

-2.5mm Rangwort Flea Beetle - photographed in my garden in SE London in July, on and around Ragwort plants.
+2.5mm Ragwort Flea Beetle - photographed in my garden in SE London in July, on and around Ragwort plants.

 Ragwort Flea Beetle / Tansy Flea Beetle - (Longitarsus jacobaeae)